 Citizens are central actors in public and political arenas.
-Their ability to hold governments to account and to participate fully in democratic processes is contingent upon the opportunities to freely assemble, associate and express opinions.
-Around the globe citizens are claiming their rights, rising up to injustices occurring and proposing alternatives.
-They use “old” methods of social movements and “new” instruments such as social media.
-Increasingly citizens are also reaching out to a global constituency; think of Occupy, the protests against Monsanto and TTIP.
-But is this citizen action effective?
-In this dossier we explore the effectiveness of citizen action in an increasingly interconnected world.
+Their ability to hold governments to account and to participate fully in democratic processes is contingent upon their ability to associate, assemble freely and express opinions.
+Around the globe citizens are claiming their rights, rising up to injustices and proposing alternatives.
+What lessons can we draw from citizen action?
+How do different forms of technology contribute to raise citizens’ voices?
+In this dossier, we explore various forms of citizen action and their effectiveness at bringing about positive change.

 Are you looking for a specific publication?
 Use our publication search.